hmslima/sambahsacompletegrammar/sambahsa.md

 PASSIVE PRESENT
 ---------------

-Of the passive participles, sambahsa uses only the past, but it’s possible to use the passive present in composed words.
+From the passive participles, sambahsa uses only the past, but it’s possible to use the passive present in composed words.
 The suffix is -men with the stem of the verb in the present.